Flexberry/Leaflet.Export/README.md

 ### exportDownload(downloadOptions)
 Method exportDownload() calls the method export() to form the map image and stores the image in the specified file.

 In addition to the options of the method export() method exportDownload()supports option fileName.

-Use afterRender() and afterExport() functions developer can intercept control after this stages and perform additional actions.
+Using afterRender() and afterExport() functions developer can intercept control after this stages and perform additional actions.

 ### exportPrint(printOptions)
 Method exportDownload() calls the method export() to form the map image prints the image.

-Methods options consistent with the method of export options () Use afterRender() and afterExport() functions developer can intercept control after this stages and perform additional actions.
+Methods options consistent with the method of export options ()

+Using afterRender() and afterExport() functions developer can intercept control after this stages and perform additional actions.